Surf Spot – Playa Grande

 As with all surf spots the tide has a lot to do with the waves conditions: Playa Grande is a high tide spot.
 Best times to surf here are between 2 ½ hours before or after high tide.
 There is still good surf to be had for beginners on the off times if there is a swell.
 Nice rideable, super fun, white water waves are abundant.
 Sunset surfing is spectacular here; the sun is dead center on the ocean and the sky is awash with a rainbow of colors.

 Local shops- Frijoles Locos and Playa Grande Surf Shop In Palm Beach there is Playa Grande Surf Camp and several local companies like Mojo Surf Adventures that offer lessons.
 During high season, lesson reservations are recommended.

 FOOD and DRINK

 There is only one restaurant on the beach and it’s Taco Star, a classic!
-Close is the restaurant in Hotel Las Tortugas and a short walk are a few close bars and restaurants: Sugar’s Monkey, Rip Jacks and La Marejada.
+Close is the restaurant in Hotel Las Tortugas and a short walk from the beach is Rip Jacks bar and restaurant.

-Going into the village is a classic Tico Restaurant & Bar called Kike’s Place and a few others: El Huertos, and The Point.
-In Palm Beach, there are a few restaurants: Seven, Hotel Cantarana and Hotel Bula Bula.
+Going into the village is a classic Tico Restaurant & Bar called Kike’s Place and El Huertos.
+In Palm Beach, The Grateful Hotel formerly Bula Bula has a great menu.

 Playa Grande offers hours upon hours of fun beginner surf spots… but again… know your ability and be cool!